Slaughter-free milk

-Information

-By default, in the milk industry, after the cow is not more suitable for milk production, it is killed for the production of low quality meat.
-Thus, the farmer receives capital gain not only by the selling of the milk, but also by the selling of the carcass.
+By default, in the milk industry, after the cow is no longer suitable for milk production, it is killed for the production of low quality meat.
+Thus, the farmer receives income not only by the selling of the milk, but also by the selling of the carcass.
 By not killing the animal, the slaughter-free milk becomes more expensive than the regular milk, since not only the farmer does not get capital gain by selling the carcass, as he must keep infrastructure and conditions for the animal's retirement.